UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/12-export-transformation.md

 ---
-title: "Transformations - Exporting"
+title: "Exporting Transformed Data, Saving and Applying Scripts"
-teaching: 5
+teaching: 10
 exercises: 0
 questions:
 - "How do I export transformed data?"
+- "How do I export transformation scripts?"
+- "How do I apply transformations using scripts?
 objectives:
 - "Explain how to export data in different formats from OpenRefine"
+- "Explain the process of exporting scripts"
+- "Describe how to apply existing scripts to trasnform raw data"
 keypoints:
 - "You can export your data in a variety of formats"
+- "You can reuse scripts for transformation you have performed for related datasets"
 ---

 ## Exporting data